 Projects in Brisbane will require certification from a Registered Professional Engineer of Queensland (RPEQ) while project in Melbourne will require design certification from a Registered Building Practitioner Victoria (Certificate of Compliance for Proposed Building Work - Regulation 126)

 Another important consideration in the suitability of trees when they are planted close to brick walls.
 The possibility that their root systems causing structural damage may need to include additional engineering measures such as tree root barriers.

 How much does it cost to build a brick screen wall or fence in Australia?
-The answer will depends on the choices of the materials and the height of the wall.
+The answer will depend on the choices of the materials and the height of the wall.
 The cost of bricks and limestone blocks will vary across different Australian regions.
 In reality, there are endless design options for a brick fence and each project is tailored to suit the needs of the home owner and property.
-As a guide, the cost will vary between $500 to $1500 per metre.
+Typically for a class M site the footing depth will be approximate 600mm deep, for a class S site the strip footing can be reduced to 400mm deep and for a class A the strip footing will generally be 300mm deep.
+A site specific soil classification will assist in determining the footing depth and ensure an economical design is produced.
+As a guide, the cost for construction will vary between $500 to $1500 per metre.

 It is important that the construction work is undertaken by an experienced contractor with appropriate insurances and in accordance with the structural engineering documentation & building permit conditions.
 When building a new brick screen wall, it may be desirable to have a qualified structural engineer to carry out inspections during critical stages of construction, including: